1942 Design Light Fleet Carrier: Canada

 In the meantime, Powerful had been upgraded to operate jet aircraft.
 The modifications included an 8° angled flight deck and steam catapult, and she was equipped with American weapons, radars, and jet aircraft instead of their British equivalents.
 She was commissioned in 1957 as HMCS Bonaventure.
-The carrier's design could not keep up with the advances in naval aircraft during the early 1960s, and in 1964, the ship's McDonnell F2H Banshee fighters were removed, leaving an anti-submarine warfare (ASW) focused air group of Sikorsky CH-124 Sea King helicopters and Grumman S-2 Tracker ASW aircraft.
+The carrier's design could not keep up with the advances in naval aircraft during the early 1960s, and in 1962, the ship's McDonnell F2H Banshee fighters were retired, leaving an anti-submarine warfare (ASW) focused air group of Sikorsky CH-124 Sea King helicopters and Grumman S-2 Tracker ASW aircraft.
 Bonaventure received a major mid life refit in 1967, but was withdrawn in 1970 after defence cuts.
 Her departure marked the end of Canadian carrier-based aviation.